About The Last Ones

 The Five Pillars

-Every species page opens with the live population count — not an estimate, not "fewer than 500 remaining."
-The actual best-available number, displayed in stark Space Mono type.
+Every species page opens with the live population count — not an estimate.
+The actual best-available number, displayed in stark type.
 This number changes.
 It goes down.
-Visitors see that in real time.

-Species pages have an extinction timeline — a projected date based on current trajectory.
-Not fearmongering; a data-derived estimate.
-The Vaquita page doesn't say "critically endangered."
-It says "~10 remaining.
-Est. extinction: 2027."
+Species pages have an extinction timeline.
+The Vaquita page doesn't say “critically endangered.”
+It says “~10 remaining.
+Est. extinction: 2027.”

-When a species goes extinct, we don't remove the page.
-We transform it into a memorial — redacted, crossed out, a eulogy.
-This is the content no other site will create.
+When a species goes extinct, we transform the page into a memorial — redacted, crossed out, a eulogy.
 We are the ones who document what we've lost.

 Weekly field reports from conservation teams.
 Not press releases.
-Real correspondents embedded with field workers filing reports — the wins, the losses, the bureaucratic nightmares, the small victories.
+Real correspondents embedded with field workers — the wins, the losses, the small victories.

 Methodology